openskies-sh/openskies-sh-articles/content/articles/aerobridge-server-fleet-supply-chain.md

 tags: ["Management Server","Operations"]
 ---

-Aerobridge is a management server that helps operators and manufacturers with parts / component management and supply chain management.
+Aerobridge is a advanced management server that helps operators and manufacturers with parts / component management and supply chain management in additional to providing basic fleet and identity management solution.
 <!--more-->

+### Introduction
+Building a basic drone is not that difficult or complicated.
+In many cases the components are readily available to manufacturers and operators.
+This ease of assembly brings about a new set of challenges around managing assembly and parts that can be easily substituted and manufactured.
+In this article we document how you can leverage modern technology to build a transperent supply chain and make management of drone parts easier.

 ### Fleet Management

-Aerobridge is an open-source implementation a Management Server that addresses these key issues: it helps with data storage, integration with Identity and Authentication technologies, compatibility GCS and the Registered Flight Module e.g. ArduPilot.
-The project does in the open source by following commonly available and popular technologies that are used on the internet e.g. OAUTH and JSON Web Signatures and Tokens.
-These are also used in the current and upgoing standards in the drone ecosystem therefore this will be compatible with any upcoming regulations.
+Aerobridge is an open-source implementation a Management Server that provides a number of features to help with managing drone hardware.
+At the time of writing, there are a number of software available to manage a fleet of drones.
+Basically the idea is to maintain a list of equipment, people and companies operating the drones.
+A more detailed introduction to these concepts please see [Building a Drone + Aircraft Registry]({{< ref "drone-aircraft-registry-101.md" >}}) article.
+The management server utilizes customized versions of this registry to organize the operations around equipment, people and companies.

 ### Supply Chain Transperancy

 ### Join Aerobridge

 You can join the community by filling out the form on [www.aerobridge.in](https://www.aerobridge.in)